Rizato/dotfiles/README.md

 repository from your home directory if they are symlinks.
 Backups of the original files are not currently maintained.

-## Editing submodules

-A weird scheme is used to manage modifications to the submodules of this repository.
-Edit freely, but don't commit as we don't have push permissions on the main repositories and don't want to fork.
-Use `make genpatches` to generate a series of quilt patches from our modifications, `make patch` and `make unpatch` work as expected.
-Can now pull updates from main repository and merge our changes outside of git.

-Best solution I've been able to come up with, other than importing modules into repository (super-repository?), which may have actually been better but increases redundancy.

 ## Credits

 Wombat color scheme: https://dengmao.wordpress.com/2007/01/22/vim-color-scheme-wombat/